Boadzie/AIScript/data-science/data-science.md

    data = [1,2,3,4,5] # the variable data is a one dimensional vector
 ```

 **Matrix**: A matrix is a two-dimensional array (often called a 2D array).
-Elements of a matrix are stored in row and collumns.
+Elements of a matrix are stored in row and columns.

 ```python
    myMatrix = [